#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 31:47 Python web apps that fly with CDNs.

-31:51 If you have a Python web app, you want it to go super fast.
+31:50 If you have a Python web app, you want it to go super fast.

-31:55 Static resources turn out to be a huge portion of that equation.
+31:54 Static resources turn out to be a huge portion of that equation.

-32:06 And this course is a step-by-step guide on how to do it.
+32:05 And this course is a step-by-step guide on how to do it.

 32:09 And using a CDN to make your Python apps faster is way easier than you think.

-32:14 So if you've got a Python web app and you would like to have it scaled out globally, If you'd like to have your users have a much better experience and maybe even save some money on server hosting and bandwidth, check out this course over at talkpython.fm/courses.
+32:19 if you'd like to have your users have a much better experience and maybe even save some money on server hosting and bandwidth,

 32:30 It'll be right up there at the top.

-32:31 And of course the link will be in your show notes.
+32:31 And of course, the link will be in your show notes.

 32:34 Thank you to everyone who's taken one of our courses.